 After months of mood swings and haywire emotions, you may finally reach a stage of rediscovery and self-confidence.
 When the focus finally shifts away from your ex and back to you, is where the real magic happens.
 You finally have the skills required to either return to a healthy relationship with your ex or with someone new.
 Make yourself go through the no-contact rule stages to win the most important person in your life back – you!

 Make no mistake, the first day of no-contact rule is always the hardest.
 The truth of the matter is going ‘cold turkey’ from another person can be very, very tough.
 You go from talking to them all the time to having no-contact at all.
 This can be disorienting, scary, and make you feel very lonely.
 We understand.
 Make sure you have friends or family with you during all the no-contact rule stages to ensure you don’t revert and reconnect with your ex.
-Take it from us, it will only make getting back on track again tougher.
+You’ll find yourself getting more and more used to not speaking to them as time passes.
+Just be patient.

 The no-contact rule stages are hard for both the dumper and the dumpee.
-The stages of no-contact on your ex are rarely similar to yours.
+The stages of no-contact for your ex are rarely similar to yours.
 The dumper does not necessarily go through all the stages of no-contact at the same time.
 While there will be a time of grief, anger, pain, and sadness in their lives, it will rarely be as all-consuming and exhausting as those felt by the dumpee.
-What will happen though, is that sometime during the 2 – 4 month mark, the dumper will start missing you.
+What will happen though, is that sometime during the 2 – 4 month mark, the dumper will start missing you and they may reach out.
 When they see you moving on in life and not needing them, it’s pretty much guaranteed that their ego will kick in and wonder what they are missing out on.

 Always remember that you call the shots when to start or stop the no-contact rule.
 The power is firmly in your hands.
 But the longer you stay away from your ex, the better your recovery.
 Going through all the stages of no-contact, also helps you understand why your relationship ended.
 If at the end of the no-contact rule stages, you still feel your relationship is worth it, go ahead and reinitiate contact with your ex.